Skip to content

 sql

-SELECT DISTINCT name FROM grades;
+SELECT DISTINCT name FROM people;

 WHERE